orcada-io/guides/website/docs/stake-pool/pxe-boot.md

 d7cde1e3
 ```

-Create a directory for the boot files, that matches the RPi's serial number:
+Create a directory for the Boot files, that matches the RPi's serial number:

 ```
 sudo mkdir -p /nfs/rpi-tftpboot/d7cde1e3
 ```

-Copy the boot files:
+Copy the Boot files:

 ```
 sudo cp -r /boot/* /nfs/rpi-tftpboot/d7cde1e3/
 ```

-### Configure the boot options
+### Configure the Boot options

 Edit `/etc/fstab` (the filesystem table) so that it mounts the RPi's tftpboot directory when it starts up: